Friday, December 23, 2011

 Rules of Method Overriding in Java

-Following are rules of method overriding in java which must be followed while overriding any method. as stated earlier private, static and final method can not be overridden.
+Following are rules of method overriding in java that must be followed while overriding any method.
+As stated earlier private, static and final method can not be overridden in Java.

-1. Method signature must be same including return type, number of method parameters, type of parameters and order of parameters
+1. Method signature must be the same including return type, number of method parameters, type of parameters, and order of parameters.

-2. Overriding method can not throw higher Exception than original or overridden method. means if original method throws IOException than overriding method can not throw super class of IOException e.g. Exception but it can throw any sub class of IOException or simply does not throw any Exception.
+2. The overriding method can not throw a higher Exception than the original or overridden method.
+This means if the original method throws IOException then the overriding method can not throw super class of IOException like Exception but it can throw any sub-class of IOException or simply does not throw an Exception.
+This rule only applies to check Exception in Java, overridden method is free to throw any unchecked Exception

-3. Overriding method can not extend method access means if original or overridden method is protected access than overriding method can not make it public.
+3. The Overriding method can not reduce the accessibility of overridden method, which means if the original or overridden method is public then the overriding method can not make it protected.

-Overloading vs Overriding in Java is one of the popular java interview questions at many companies and at different levels of programmers.
-Here are some of the silent difference between overloading and overriding in Java.
-Though more important is to understand how to use both overloading and overriding, these difference are good from interview perspective and gives some basic idea as well:
+Overloading vs Overriding in Java is one of the popular java interview questions at many companies and asked at different levels of programmers.
+Here are some important differences between overloading and overriding in Java.
+Though It's more important is to understand how to use both overloading and overriding, these difference are good from the interview perspective and gives some basic idea as well:

-1) In Case of method overloading in Java, Signature of method changes while in case of overriding it remain same.
+1) First and most important difference between method overloading and overriding is that In the case of method overloading in Java, the signature of the method changes while in the case of method overriding it remains the same.

-2) You can overload method in one class but overriding can only be done on subclass.
+2) Second major difference between method overloading vs overriding in Java is that You can overload the method in one class but overriding can only be done on the subclass.

-4) Overloaded method is bonded by static binding and overridden methods are subject to dynamic binding.
+4) Overloaded method in Java is bonded by static binding and overridden methods are subject to the dynamic binding.

 5) Private and final method can also be not overridden in Java.

-Example of method overloading and overriding in Java
+Handling Exception while overloading and overriding method in Java

-Here is an example of both method overloading and method overriding.
-In order to explain the concept we have create two classes Loan and PersonalLoan. createLoan() method is overloaded as it has different version with different signature, while toString() method which is original declared in Object class is overridden in both Loan and PersonalLoan class.
+Here is an example of both method overloading and method overriding in Java.
+In order to explain the concept, we have created two classes Loan and PersonalLoan. createLoan() method is overloaded as it has different versions with a different signature, while toString() method which is original declared in Object class is overridden in both Loan and PersonalLoan class.

 public static void main(String[] args) {